 Trams, buses and metro lines make getting to and from the city center quick and easy and these days, a lot of the inhabitants are happy to be away from the busy tourist center Prague is rapidly becoming.

-If this subject interests you, you will be very interested in the following article, complete with photographs in which he discusses how Czech prefab housing gets museum billing…
+If this subject interests you, you will be very interested in the this article, complete with photographs in which he discusses how Czech prefab housing gets museum billing.

-We also recommend you see the artwork at the following link.
+We also recommend you see the artwork at the this link.
 It brings a smile after viewing all of these photographs of this mass housing…